cyber-shah/academics-neu/homework-05/Report.md

 ### 6.2 When stability is needed?
 Explain in your own words a case in which you will want a stable algorithm over an unstable.
 Include an example.
-> Stability is important when we want to maintain the original order of equal elements in the input array.
+* Stability is important when we want to maintain the original order of equal elements in the input array.
 For example, if we want to sort a list of students by their first name, we would want to use a stable sorting algorithm.
 This is because if two students have the same first name, we would want the student that appears first in the original list to also appear first in the sorted list.
 If we use an unstable sorting algorithm, the order of the students with the same first name may be changed in the sorted list.
+* Therefore, stable sorting algorithm maintains the relative order of items with equal sort keys.
+Some examples of stable sorting algorithms are Bubble Sort, Insertion Sort, and Merge Sort.
+These algorithms preserve the relative order of equal elements while sorting the input data.

 ### 7. Gold Thief